sarah32-code/Irecipe/README.md

 ## Background
 while many websites help with finding solutions for ios/android devices none of them are simple to use.
 Especially for the older generations.

-## MVP
+## Features

-- As a user, I want to be able to register and log in.
+- Register and log in.
-- As a user, I want to be able to update my inforamtion and reset my password
+- Update user inforamtion and reset user password
-- As a user, I want to be able to search for a Technical problem.
+- Search for a Technical problem based on user operating system
-- As a user, I want to be able to add solutions
+- User able to add and search solutions
-- As a user, I want to choose my device type
-- As a user, I want to add solutions if it is not found
+- Admin can delete users, wrong solutions.
+- Admin is able to view and delete messages
+- location and privacy policy
 ## Tech stack

   - PostgreSQL